The Windy Hill

-The Windy Hill is a children's novel by Cornelia Meigs.
-A brother and sister learn about their own family's history in New England through a series of tales told by the Beeman.
-The novel, illustrated by Berta and Elmer Hader, was first published in 1921 and was a Newbery Honor recipient in 1922.
+The Windy Hill is a 1921 children's novel written by Cornelia Meigs and illustrated by Berta and Elmer Hader.
+A brother and sister learn about their own family's history in New England through a series of tales told by an elderly beekeeper.
+The novel was one of the first five books awarded with a Newbery Honor in 1922.

-A public domain online edition of The Windy Hill is available at A Celebration of Women Writers.